Bluehost Review – The Best Host for WordPress?

 Best WordPress Hosting?

-Bluehost is recommended by WordPress, but I think that there are definitely other, more thorough hosts out there for you, especially if you’re a new Web site manager.
+Bluehost is recommended by WordPress, but I think that there are definitely other, more thorough hosts out there for you, especially if you’re a new web site manager.
+I have tried to share my experience with them on this Bluehost review.

 The positive traits that made Bluehost stand out in the past have been replaced with slower speeds, poor customer service, and for many customers, a negative experience.